thisismars-x/KENDRICKLAMAR./README.md

 ## Introduction

-**Kendrick vs Drake** is a fan-based game where players select either Kendrick Lamar or Drake and participate in different game modes and challenges.
-The goal is to earn the highest score and prove your chosen artist is superior.
+**KENDRICK.** is a fan-based game where players select either Kendrick Lamar or Drake and engage in battle.
+The goal is to default the other character to prove who the real GOAT is.

 ## Features

 - Choose between Kendrick Lamar and Drake
-- Multiple game modes and challenges
-- Leaderboards to track high scores
+- Dynamic real time score records
 - Interactive and engaging gameplay
 - High-quality graphics and sound effects